unildev/job-challenge-2023a/solution.md

 ## Solution for job challenge 2023(a)

 Source code for the solution is available at [gushakov/library-clean](https://github.com/gushakov/library-clean) GitHub repository.
-It is just one of posible solutions for [job-challenge-2023a](https://github.com/unildev/job-challenge-2023a) challenge.
+It is just one of posible solutions for this challenge.
 We are making it publicly available as of April 2024.
 Special thanks to all the participants who participated in the challenge and the discussions which followed.

 _Bugfixes_: There were a couple of small bugs (not intended) in the source code of the challenge.
 We have corrected them since the initial publication of the challenge.
 Please, consult the commit annotated with